Test-Driven Development for Code Generation: INTRODUCTION

-\textit{TGen} operates within a continuous feedback loop.
-Developers begin by detailing their requirements and intended functionalities through a combination of prompts and test cases.
-These test cases then serve as a definitive guide for the expected behaviour of the ensuing code, allowing \textit{TGen} to generate code that faithfully adheres to these stipulated requirements.
-Integral to the framework is a feedback mechanism designed to iteratively refine and correct the generated code, ensuring it passes all provided unit tests.
-By leveraging test cases as a benchmark for validation and improvement, \textit{TGen} significantly enhances the ability to generate correct code.
-This adaptability makes the framework suitable not only for crafting new codebases but also for augmenting existing ones, enabling developers to seamlessly introduce new features or modifications while maintaining the integrity of the existing code through continuous test validation.
-And in cases where \textit{TGen} is unable to create correct code, by design developers know that the code generated so far does not pass all the test cases and therefore can take other steps to correct the code before including it in their projects.
+In our empirical study, we create a simple framework \textit{TGen} to evaluate our research questions. \textit{TGen} is rooted in TDD principles, requiring developers to precisely articulate their coding intents through tests. \textit{TGen} operates within a continuous self-improving loop.
+Developers begin by detailing their requirements and intended functionalities through a combination of problem statements and test cases.
+These test cases then serve as a definitive guide for the expected behaviour of the code, allowing \textit{TGen} to generate code that adheres to these requirements.
+Integral to the framework is an LLM-based feedback mechanism designed to iteratively refine and correct the generated code, ensuring it passes all provided unit tests.
+By leveraging test cases as a benchmark for validation, \textit{TGen} attempts to generate code satisfying these requirements.
+In cases where \textit{TGen} cannot create correct code, by design, developers know that the code generated does not pass all the test cases and, therefore, can correct the code before including it in their projects.